Imagine having a magic ball to foresee things about your business. What would you do?

 - Increasing driver efficiency at peak demand.

-You’ve probably heard that Uber hasn’t been able to break even yet (-2.8 million in 2016).
-Notably, according to Bloomberg report 2016, these negative profit margins from subsidized trips account for the majority of their losses.
+You’ve probably heard that Uber hasn’t been able to break even yet.
+Notably, these negative profit margins from subsidized trips account for the majority of their losses.
 So, given Uber’s scale, even the slightest changes in their prices can make a huge impact on the bottom line.

 Uber has also noticed that drivers become inefficient during the demand peaks, as requests become spread out, so drivers make fewer trips per hour.
 And this is bad for everyone, including riders who have to wait longer.

 To overcome both of these challenges Uber has been using its Dynamic Pricing (Surge Pricing) mechanism that increases prices in response to increased demand.
 This has helped with both improving the revenues and driver efficiency (as requests become denser).
 But, apparently, it doesn’t solve all of their problems.

 This year, they’ve taken it a step further and introduced the so-called Route-Based Pricing.
 It is a machine learning solution that predicts how much riders will be willing to pay depending on the destination, time of day, and location.